 “Your raiding party I believe?” said the voice from outside.

 Outside in the cold morning air, he stumbled and halted.
 He saw his crew bound and gagged.
 Heads firmly attached to necks.
 A trick, this annoyed him even more.
-In front of disheveled squad stood a young lady.
-The lady did not seem exceptional by any standard, some may say plain by most standards, average height, athletic, sharp eyes and short red hair.
-Dressed in simple attire, but fixed in the hunting way.
+In front of the disheveled squad stood a young lady.
+The lady did not seem exceptional by anyway, some may say plain by most standards, average height, athletic, sharp eyes, and short red hair.
+Dressed in simple attire, but fixed in the tracking way.

 “I will rest when I am back home with my lads,” he said pointing at the bound troupe.
 “I will rest when the job is done.
 I will rest when I have buried these blades in you salting head!” yelled Samuel.